-The process for buying a new build home can be more complex than purchasing property in the second hand market.
-This is because while it is brand new, it has never been lived in before and problems could be waiting for you once you move in.
+The process of buying a new build home can in some cases be more complicated and complex than purchasing a property from a previous owner.
+This is because, while it is new, it has never been lived in before.
+This means problems could be waiting for you, once you move in.

 Buying New Build Property Off-Plan…

-If you’re buying your new home off plan, ie construction is underway or yet to begin, delays can cost you dearly.
+If you’re buying your new home ‘off plan’ e.g. construction is underway or yet to begin.
+Potential delays could cost you dearly.

 Most developers will insist that mortgage finance is secured before contracts are exchanged.
 However, most mortgage approvals expire after six months, so if your new home is not ready within that time you could find yourself having to reapply for a mortgage.
 Developers may also push you to exchange before construction is complete.
-This leaves buyers in a vulnerable position, tied in to a contract with no guarantee of when your new home will be ready.
+This leaves buyers in a vulnerable position, tied into a contract with no guarantee of when their new home will be ready.

 It is recommended that you negotiate a ‘long stop’ completion date with your developers, giving you extra time to complete.
 If the property is not ready by this long stop date, buyers can walk away without penalty.